Global UGRAD 2023-2024

 The Global UGRAD Program is open to anyone:

-- Should demonstrate leadership potential through academic work, community involvement, and extracurricular activities
+- Applicants should demonstrate leadership potential through academic work, community involvement, and extracurricular activities.

 Individuals in the following circumstances are not eligible for the Global UGRAD Program: